boazbk/tcs/lec_15_probability.md

 #  Probability Theory 101

+>_"God doesn't play dice with the universe"_, Albert Einstein

+>_"Einstein was doubly wrong ... not only does God definitely play dice, but He sometimes confuses us by throwing them where they can't be seen."_, Stephan Hawking

+>_"'The probability of winning a battle' has no place in our theory because it does not belong to any collective.
+Probability cannot be applied to this problem any more than the physical concept of work can be applied to the "work" done by an actor reciting his part."_ Richard Von Mises, 1928 (paraphrased)

+>_"I am unable to see why 'objectivity' requires us to interpret every probability as a frequency in some random experiment; particularly when in most problems probabilities are frequencies only in an imaginary universe invented just for the purpose of allowing a frequency interpretation."_, E.T.
+Jaynes, 1976

 Before we show how to use randomness in algorithms, let us do a quick review of some basic notions in probability theory.
 This is not meant to replace a course on probability theory, and if you have not seen this material before, I highly recommend you look at additional resources to get up to speed.^[Harvard's [STAT 110](http://projects.iq.harvard.edu/stat110/home) class (whose lectures are available on [youtube](http://projects.iq.harvard.edu/stat110/youtube) ) is a highly recommended introduction to probability.
 See also these [lecture notes](http://www.boazbarak.org/cs121/LLM_probability.pdf) from MIT's "Mathematics for Computer Science" course.]